dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * 14 to 21 are the page directory level 1 entry.
 * 21 to 31 are the page directory level 2 entry.

-We can translate the abbove address to:
+We can translate the above address to:

 * Offset:  0x20 bytes into page.
 * Page Table entry: number 0x4 (it points to the memory page).